100% SATISFACTION GUARANTEE

 Spelling variations of this family name include: Corry, O'Corry, Corrie, MacCorry, Curry, MacCurry and many more.

-First found in counties Clare and Waterford, as well as in Ulster where different instances of this surname originated.
+First found in counties Clare and Waterford (Irish: Port Láirge), anciently the Deise region, on the South coast of Ireland in the Province of Munster, as well as in Ulster where different instances of this surname originated.

 This web page shows only a small excerpt of our Curry research.
 Another 311 words(22 lines of text) covering the years 1186, 1659, 1279, 1308, 1634, 1718, 1671, 1677, 1667, 1726, 1711, 1713, 1719, 1726, 1755, 1813, 1796, 1862, 1770 and 1827 are included under the topic Early Curry History in all our PDF Extended History products.